Hillary Clinton Slams Trump On 'Dead Democrat' Video

 Hillary Clinton slammed President Trump for the “dead Democrat” video he posted to social media on Thursday.

-AnnieRUOK?
-RT @Burkmc: Hillary Clinton slams Mark Zuckerberg as Trumpian and authoritarian says Facebook intends to reelect Trump - Good for her. htt… 9 minutes ago
+Johan Gade RT @Burkmc: Hillary Clinton slams Mark Zuckerberg as Trumpian and authoritarian says Facebook intends to reelect Trump - Good for her. htt… 4 days ago

 In Other News: Irrfan Khan no more; FM slams Cong; Hillary backs BidenRenowned actor Irrfan Khan passed away this morning.
 Top personalities from across the spectrum mourned his demise and posted tributes on social media.
 Finance Minister Nirmala Sitharaman attacked..